AllStarLink/Voter/VOTER_RTCM-firmware/README.md

 option is used in the firmware), but it removes the compiler option of __DEBUG being passed, so theoretically it would build "normal" firmware.

+If you get license errors trying to build a "Release" version, just leave it in "DEBUG".

 Project --> Build All and it should build compile everything and show you "Build Succeeded".

 A voter.cry file should be in the board-firmware folder.
 You can load this with the ENC Loader.